ce-omarbadawy/ce-omarbadawy/_posts/2025-07-31-portswigger-lab-un-enum-subtly-diff-resp.md

 ---

-# What I'd Do Next
+# What I'd Do Next (Blue Team) {#what-id-do-next}

-For this specific lab, I'd fix the inconsistency by making all failed login responses _exactly_ the same!
-Status code, message text, and even whitespace.

-Tiny UI differences can leak valid usernames without anyone noticing.
+- Just like the last lab, I would normalize error messages, response lengths, and status codes to prevent enumeration.